vtex-apps/reviews-and-ratings/docs/README.md

 - **Number of open review accordions** - Checking this box allows you to set a specific number of review accordions (instead of all of them) to automatically open when the page is loaded, displaying all the review text.
 If the `Default all review accordions to open` setting is active, this option is ignored.

-- **Display graph** - Checking this box allows you to display the reviews graph on the product page
+- **Display graph** - Checking this box allows you to display the reviews graph on the product page.

 ### Step 3 - Declaring the app's blocks in your store theme